 If upon review by the Consultant, no errors or omissions are discovered or if only minor corrections are made, copies will be returned to the Contractor and fabrication and installation of work may proceed.
 If shop drawings are rejected, noted copy will be returned to the Contractor and resubmittal of corrected shop drawings, through same procedure indicated above, must be performed by the Contractor before fabrication and installation of work may proceed.

-After Consultant review, the Contractor shall distribute copies of the approved submittal.
+After Consultant review, the Contractor shall distribute copies of the approved submittal as necessary.
 The Contractor shall not proceed with work until relevant submittals are reviewed by the Consultant

 The Contractor shall notify the Consultant, in writing at time of submittal, identifying deviations from requirements of Contract Documents stating reasons for deviations.